treytomes/minicraft-ts/typescript.md

 npm install @types/convict --save-dev
 ```

-Check out how I mapped the Environment enum to the convict configuration.
+Check out how I mapped the Environment enum to the convict configuration:
+`Object.values(Environment)`.
+That along with using a string enum allows the environment selection
+to function logically.
+This same configuration is exposed through the API that we are sharing
+to through the ipcRenderer.

 The dotenv is loaded in the app.ts file, then the configuration is spit out to the console.

+I'm using the `electron-reloader` package to handle hot-reloading.